Natib22/A2SV-project-phase/ToDo/README.md

      - Delete the task by clicking the `Delete` button.

 3. **Theme Switcher:**
-   - Click the theme button to toggle between light and dark themes.
+   - Click the theme button to toggle between themes.

 ![alt text](<Screenshot 2024-08-05 at 9.22.05 in the morning.png>)